Ashok Kumar (Pakistani politician)

 Kako Bheru Diplai is a Pakistani politician.
 He has been a Senator since March 2015.

 Education

 He has a Bachelor of Medicine and Bachelor of Surgery (M.B.B.S) which he earned from Jinnah Sindh Medical University in 1989.

 Political career

 He was elected to the Senate as a candidate of National Party to a seat reserved for minorities in the 2015 Pakistani Senate election.

+In January 2020, the National Party expelled Kumar from its membership for voting in favor of the Army Act Amendment Bill, an action that directly contravened the party's official policy.
+He served the remainder of his term, which concluded in March 2021, as an independent senator.

+On November 14, 2023, Kumar joined the Pakistan Muslim League (N) (PML-N) during a high-profile meeting with Nawaz Sharif in Quetta.
+Following the 2024 general elections, he was nominated by the PML-N to fill a reserved seat for non-Muslims in the Provincial Assembly of Balochistan, following the death of Patrick Sant Masih.
+He was officially sworn in on October 28, 2024.